AriFordsham/GHCWiki/commentary/source-tree.md

 ## Stuff that appears only in a build tree

 - **`compiler/stage1/`, `ghc/stage2plus/`**
   These directories contain `ghc_boot_platform.h`, which contains various `#define`s needed when building GHC.
-These are different depending on whether we are building stage1 or a later stage.
+These are different depending on whether we are building stage1 or a later stage. **WHERE ARE THESE FILES NOW?**

 - **`.../dist*/`**
   In many directories, `dist*` subdirectories appear.
-These are where Cabal puts all of the files generated while building.
+These are where Cabal puts all of the files generated while building.  **IS THIS STILL TRUE?**